 You’ll catch glimpses of tortoises in almost all stages of their life cycle.
 From babies with mini shells to lumbering giants older than the average (human) visitor.

 Day 3: Tortuga Bay & Spa Treatment

-It’s not often serviced by tour companies, which means us land-lubbers, more often than not, have it all to ourselves.
+It’s not often serviced by tour companies, which means we land-lubbers have it all to ourselves more often than not.
 The sand is soft and great for sunbathing.

 The hike takes about 45 minutes (each way) at a steady pace.
 The trail is well marked, so you don’t have to worried about getting lost.